-Note: If you have trouble hearing audio, see the TechNote: "No sound during playback of video or audio clips."
+Note: If you have trouble hearing audio, see the TechNote: "No sound during playback of video or audio clips (Premiere Pro CS5, CS4, or CS3 on Windows."

 Set up a USB microphone (Mac OS)

 - 1. In the Audio Midi Setup application in Utilities, go to Audio > Open Aggregate Device Editor. - 2.
 Check each of the following: - Your USB microphone. - An additional input device, for example, Line In. - An output device - 3.
 Select this new aggregate device within Premiere Pro's Audio Hardware Preference panel.